top of page

 • Store pantry items like grains, cereals, and snacks in airtight containers.

-• Check pet food bags; simply placing them in airtight containers can limit access for pests.
+• Check pet food bags; placing them in airtight containers can limit access for pests.

-• Regularly clean your pantry to remove crumbs, expired items, and spills which can attract pests.
+• Regularly clean your pantry to remove crumbs, expired items, and spills that can attract pests.

 A review of your food storage habits can minimize the chance of attracting uninvited guests.